Report an Error

 NVIDIA GeForce FX 5200 PCI

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce FX 5200 PCI does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce FX 5200 PCI is connected to the rest of the system using a PCI interface.
 The card measures 152 mm in length, and features a single-slot cooling solution.

 ||Mar 6th, 2003